 Taught by practitioners, the curriculum provides skills, knowledge and aspirations necessary to allow students to become successful professionals and prepare students to:

 - Enter the employment market as intern architects

 - Continue education for a master's degree in architecture and eventual licensure as a registered architect.

 Courses and studios in the program are structured to mirror the professional office environment, requiring students to be motivated and self-directed.
 Studios balance the practical and the theoretical aspects of architecture, design and planning to reflect the complex set of parameters that shape the architecture profession.

 A special focus of the program is the Small Town Studio (ARCH 441.)
-This unique program component allows students to engage directly with their community and explore the ways in which architecture and planning can expand on the cultural and economic potential of small towns in Michigan and nationally.
+This unique program component allows students to engage directly with their community and explore the ways in which architecture and planning can expand on the cultural and economic potential of small towns in Michigan and regionally.

 A recent study by the National Council of Architectural Registration Boards (NCARB) suggests that the next generation of architects will need to be capable of integrating the practices of sustainability into established work methods.
 Specialized training in sustainability as it relates to building materials, design and planning, as well as the development of an organic relationship between buildings and their environment, will be a valuable credential in the decades ahead.

 There are no geographic limitations on employment opportunities, however, educational requirements for architectural licensure vary by state, so students should research these requirements, as well as the requirements for graduate education should they choose to pursue a master's degree.

 Admission to the program is competitive and open to Ferris State University AAS graduates, and transfer students at the third year with appropriate preparation.
 Students entering the Architecture and Sustainability program must have a minimum 2.75 GPA.
 In addition, they must present a portfolio that demonstrates competency in design principles, architectural graphics, architectural design, and construction documents.